 Unfortunately it is not possible to set any priorities for individual areas.
 In order to reach the outputs required by the funding partners we need to upgrade as many premises as possible with the available funding.
 Because the rollout is modelled using this criteria, if we were to bring in additional premises, it would therefore mean that a greater number of premises would need to be removed from the programme.

 Our new programme is a 3 year major infrastructure programme, and the planning, surveying and build stages will happen on a rolling basis, stretching well into 2020.
 Unfortunately it really is not possible to set any priorities for individual areas to be brought forward.
 We receive a very large number of such requests, usually with compelling reasons why they should be prioritised, and trying to take all these onboard would make the programme completely unmanageable.
 With such large numbers of premises, the rollout must maximise efficiencies by completing detailed planning, surveying and subsequent build across complete exchange areas.

 There are over 2,500 new builds in Cornwall every year, and our limited funding is not expected to be able to fund superfast solutions to these.
 Getting services to new developments is the responsibility of the developer, and if they want to engage with Openreach to provide services they should use this link.

 There are a number of alternatives that you could consider if your existing speeds are insufficient.
 These could include satellite broadband, mobile 4G broadband, wireless links and a privately funded community fibre scheme.
-Many of these solutions will be eligible for a grant from the Cornwall Council Grants Scheme that will be available from January 2018.
+All these solutions are eligible for a grant through the Cornwall Council funded Superfast Cornwall Grants Scheme, provided they provide a superfast speed.
 Details are available on our Alternative Solutions page.